marcelo-thoughtworks/backstage/plugins/jenkins/api-report.md

 import { InfoCardVariants } from '@backstage/core-components';
 import { RouteRef } from '@backstage/core-plugin-api';

+// Warning: (ae-missing-release-tag) "EntityJenkinsContent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const EntityJenkinsContent: (_props: {
   entity?: Entity | undefined;
 }) => JSX.Element;

+// Warning: (ae-missing-release-tag) "EntityLatestJenkinsRunCard" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const EntityLatestJenkinsRunCard: ({
   branch,